Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Detection Methodology

 Intuitively, since $\{S_{i}\}_{i=1}^N$ are normal behavior collected in the clean environment, the loss penalizes the incorrect prediction of normal behavior.
 We train this model to minimize the loss function with Stochastic Gradient Descent (SGD).

-To justify our observation that the controller behavior in a power-grid system is predictable, we collect 300,000 samples from 4 HPC readings of 23 threads on a real power-grid system that runs every day.
-We find 40 HPC values for specific threads are always zeros, thus we exclude these HPC values and train an LSTM to predict the controller behavior regarding the remaining HPCs.
-We use Signal-to-Noise Ratio (SNR) as our metric of predictability.
-Without handcrafting features, we achieve \textbf{an average SNR = 12.68 dB}.
-Note that random guesses (if controller behavior is non-predictable) result in an SNR value very close to $-\infty$.
-This observation indicates that the controller behavior is predictable, with respect to the HPCs, to a mild degree, in the power-grid system.

-\bheading{Reconstruction error distribution profiling.} After training the model, we profile the normal behavior in terms of \textit{reconstruction error distribution}, illustrated as \ding{173} in Figure \ref{fig:workflow}.
-First, a longer reference sequence of controller behavior measurement, $R=[R^1,\ R^2,..., R^{T'}]$, is collected in the clean environment.
-Note that $R$ is another sequence rather than previous $S_{i}$, consisting of $T'$ time frames.
+\bheading{Reconstruction error distribution profiling.} After training the model, we profile the normal behavior in terms of reconstruction error distribution (RED), illustrated as \ding{173} in Figure \ref{fig:architecture}.
+First, a longer reference sequence of controller behavior measurement, $R=[R^1,..., R^{T'}]$, is collected in the clean environment.
+Note that $R$ is another sequence rather than the previous $S_{i}$, consisting of $T'$ time frames.
 Each time frame $R^i$ is a vector of dimension 4*23=92 in our experiment.
-Second, at time frame $t$, we use the trained model to predict time frame $t+1$, $t+2$,...,$t+L$ using the corresponding history behavior.
-We denote the prediction as $O^{t+1},...,O^{t+L}$ respectively.
-The reconstruction error is defined as the accumulated prediction errors, i.e.
+Second, at time frame $t$, we use the trained model to predict time frame $t+1$,...,\ $t+L$ using the corresponding history behavior.
+We denote the prediction as $P^{t+1},...,P^{t+L}$ respectively.
+The reconstruction error is defined as:

-We define the distribution of E(1), E(2), E(3)... as the \textbf{reconstruction error distribution}.
-Using the reconstruction error distribution as the profile has several advantages. \ding{172} It is more robust to the noise in the measurement, because noise makes a single prediction error vary significantly but the distribution remains stable. \ding{173} It simplifies the model learning process.
+We define the \textbf{distribution} of \{E(1), E(2), E(3)...\} as the \textbf{Reconstruction Error Distribution (RED)}.
+Using the RED as the profile has several advantages. \ding{172} It is more robust to the noise in the measurement, because noise makes a single prediction error vary significantly but the distribution remains stable. \ding{173} It simplifies the model learning process.
 Since we profile the error distributions, we no longer need to train a "perfect" predictor. \ding{174} It broadens the scope of target systems by decreasing the required level of predictability.
-By using reconstruction errors, we allow the existence of imprecisions in the prediction.
-Thus it reduces the required predictability of the system to a mild level.
+By using RED, we allow imprecisions in the prediction, reducing the required predictability of the system to a mild level.